Ad1020/working_capital_dividends/README.md

 ## How to Reproduce the Results

-1. Install the required Python libraries listed at the top of each notebook
+1. Install the required Python libraries listed in `requirements.txt`
-2. Run the data collection notebook to retrieve SEC and Yahoo Finance data
+2. Open the Jupyter Notebook `working-capital-dividends.ipynb`
-3. Execute the regression and machine learning notebooks sequentially
+3. Run the notebook from top to bottom to execute the full workflow
 4. All tables and figures are automatically exported to the `output/` and `figures/` folders

 ## Environment